roshith-balendran/iOS-Fundamentals/Git.md

+## How to stop Git from tracking files in gitignore file

+If you add the gitignore file to Project Root Directory after Git tracking files for some time, Git will ignore the files specified in the gitignore file.

+You will have to remove the cached data for gitignore to work properly.

 Untrack a single file that has already been added/initialized to your repository, i.e., stop tracking the file but not delete it from your system use: **git rm --cached filename**

 To untrack every file that is now in your .gitignore: